ArchLabs Linux Review (and tips)

 No shortcut for locking the screen!

 ArchLabs provides a bunch of keyboard shortcuts for all sorts of stuff, but not activating the screen lock.
-How does that make writing Pyhon great like Asyncio or the players names.
+How does that make it out in the next day.

 Edit ~./config/openbox/rc.xml and add the following contents to the <keyboard> section (just place it next to another keybind):